Tyler-Irving/head-first-java-cliffsnotes-example/chapter-3-Know-Your-Variables/README.md

 |double|64 bits|vaires|

 ## Java keywords?
-- Must start with a letter, underscore (_), or a dollar sign ($).
-- Don't start with a number, but they can be used in the name.
-- Name can be whatever you want, but they can be java keywords.

 Java has, as of right now, 51 keywords.
 I'm not naming them all, & you don't have to remember them.
 Just acknowledge their existence.

 ## What are reference variables?